To receive new articles instantly Subscribe to updates.

 U.S. Fed Adopted Strict Rules for Foreign Banks

 Written by: PaxForex analytics dept - Sunday, 18 January 2015 0 comments

 U.S. Federal Reserve on Wednesday adopted tough new rules for foreign banks to protect U.S. taxpayers from possible costly payments for assistance programs that often make non-US financial institutions.The largest foreign banks that have assets at $ 50 billion or more, will have to create an intermediate holding company, which will be subject to the same standards for capital and liquidity risk management as the US banks.

+Fed ceased to rely on the fact that foreign regulators will supervise their banks after the financial crisis of 2008, during which the U.S. central bank had to issue emergency loans to foreign banks on hundreds of billions of dollars.
 "This rule reduces the likelihood that banking organizations, experiencing problems in different jurisdictions, will have to choose which of the operations support."
 Fed said in a statement.

 Foreign banks, which make large-scale operations on Wall

+Street, such as Deutsche Bank and Barclays, strongly opposed the new Fed plan, because it means that they have to transfer the costly capital from Europe.
 The purpose of this reform is to allay the fears that American taxpayers will have to pay, if European and Asian regulators, saving one of their banks, would consider their American divisions unimportant.